nnoguez/Mashed/README.md

 This is the Mashed Splash Screen.
 This is the first screen the user will encounter before entering the app, displaying our logo.

 # Sign Up
 Here users can enter their information to create an account on Mashed.
+User information is validated with various RegExpressions in charge of preventing unformatted data to enter our database.

 # Login
 Existing users are able to enter their credentials or login through other applications.
+Implements cookies and start of session set to until reload.
+Allows for application to detect which user is currently logged in so that any changes they make while exploring Mashed are tied to their account.

 # Home
 Landing page for users.
 Displays story highlights, posts from your following and for you page, and provides navigation to Chat and other screens.
+Showcases different Posts pulled from our Posts table.

 # Chat
 Send messages to other users and connect!

 # Explore
 Search our database and find hundreds of different recipes from various cultures and lifestyles.
+Displays information collected from new recipes created through Post screen through small cards linking to Recipe page.

 # Recipe
 Displays one of our recipes along with rating, directions, and additional details.
 Ingredient dropdown allows users to select needed ingredients for recipe and head straight to check out.

 # Post
 Upload a media, recipe, or text post to share with others!
+Displays various text inputs for Recipe Name, Recipe Ingredients, and Recipe Steps.
+Upon onPress of the 'Share Recipe' button, user information is then sent off to display on the 'Explore' page.

 # Challenge
 Engage in challenges against fellow Mashers by a swipe left-right challenge that gives you limited attempts to try out a new recipe.

 # Profile
-Displays user's public profile along with their posts and a link to settings.
+Displays user's public profile along with their posts and a link to Settings.
+Users are able to select the 'Edit Profile' Pressable to input the text they'd like to display for their bio and then pressing 'Save' to display said information.
+Value is stored in 'users' table.

 # Settings
 Allows users to edit their profile and account information.